Moduli space of logarithmic states in critical massive gravities: A representation theoretic aperçu of

+Partitions can be graphically represented by Young diagrams.
+They are are denoted by $R \vdash n$ and consist of diagrams with $n$ boxes arranged in left-justified rows stacked in such a way that the order of the row lengths is weakly decreasing.
+Given this convention, in the partition $\lambda$ of $n$ the $k^{\rm{th}}$ part $\lambda_k$ corresponds to the $k^{\rm{th}}$ row of the frame, consisting of $\lambda_k$ boxes.
+The partitions of 5 in Eq. (\ref{partitions of 5}) can for instance be expressed in terms of Young diagrams as follows

+The relationship between partitions, Young diagrams and disjoint cycles representing elements of the symmetric group can be illustrated for $n=2$ and $n=3$ in Table 1 and Table 2.

-\subsection{Symmetry and the cycle index}
+\subsubsection{Symmetry and the cycle index}

+We close the preliminaries by make the first connection between the combinatorial results obtained in \cite{Mvondo-She:2018htn} with the representation theory of the Symmetric Group.

 In combinatorics, only few formulae can be applied systematically in all cases of a given problem. \textit{P\'{o}lya theory} is one such example, as it enables to count the number of items under specific constraints, such as number of colors or more generally symmetry.
 From a group theory perspective, counting objects such as states "up to symmetry" means counting the orbits of some group of symmetries on the set of states that are being counted.
 A standard procedure to solve this problem is to use the \textit{orbit-counting (Burnside's) lemma} \cite{cameron_1994}.
 Alternatively, the counting can be made systematic by using a multivariate polynomial associated with a permutation group, called the \textit{cycle index}.

-Consider a finite set denoted by $\mathbb{S}$.
-A permutation of $\mathbb{S}$ is a one-to-one mapping of $\mathbb{S}$ onto itself.
-Given a permutation $\pi$, $\mathbb{S}$ can be split into \textit{cycles}, which are subsets of $\mathbb{S}$ subject to cyclic permutation by $\pi$.
-Denoting the length of the cycle by $l$, and any element of the cycle by $c$, the cycle can then be expressed as
+Before discussing the latter point further, we make the following observations.
+Looking at Table \ref{table 1}, in the case of $S_2$, reexpressing the only cycle $2^1$ by a variable $g_2$ and the two disjoint cycle products (1)(2) with group theoretic notation $1^2$ by $g^2_1$, we see that the function $Y_2 = g_1^2 + g_2$ counts all cycle products of $S_2$.
+Similarly, changing the notations $3^1$, $2^1 1^1$ and $1^1 1^1 1^1$ in Table \ref{table 2} by $g^1_3$, $g_2^1 g^1_1$ and $g_1 g_1 g_1 = g_1^3$ respectively, we see that $Y_3 = g_1^3 + 3 g_2 g_1 + g_3$ counts all cycle products of $S_3$.
+These observations illustrate the notion of cycle index, which will now be defined.